-“Remember when we first moved to this little house on Freedom Lane?”
+“Remember when we first moved in together?”
 Rose asked in a soft tone.
 “We talked about setting some roots and starting a family.”

-“That must have been twenty five years ago!”
+“That must have been over twenty five years ago!”
 Helen exclaimed.
 “Why bring it up now?”

 “I never told you, but I filled out the paperwork to adopt a child,” Rose said.